-To set the right security on Windows 2000 so every anonymous visitor can upload you need to:
+To set the right security on Windows XP so every anonymous visitor can upload you need to:

-- Find your upload folder on the server.
-Go to your server and browse with the Windows explorer your site.
-Select the upload folder you created. - 2.
-Change the security settings Right click on the upload folder, select properties, then choose the security tab.
+1. Find your upload folder on the server.

+Go to your server and browse to your site with the Windows explorer.
+Select the upload folder you created.

+2. Change the security settings

+Right click on the upload folder, select properties, then choose the security tab.